HL7/davinci-ecdx/input/pagecontent/specification.md

 <div markdown="1" class="new-content">

 Task based queries require sending a [FHIR id] or a business identifier for providers and payers.
-Currently there is no standard way to obtain these identifiers, and implementers will need to obtain them "out of band".
+Currently there is no standard way to obtain these identifiers and implementers will need to obtain them "out of band".

 It is anticipated other efforts such as [FHIR at Scale Taskforce (FAST)] will provide a long term solution to the issue of FHIR id discovery.
 {:.stu-note}